 From the Farmers Cabinet.
 DISEASES OF HORSES-HILLING CORN.

-The charaltanism practice in the med cal treatment of horses readily accounts for the unfortunate termination of the most of their diseases.
-At least such is the conclusion deduced from my limited
+The charaltanism practice in the med ical treatment of horses readily accounts for the unfortunate termination of the most of their diseases.
+At least such is the conclusion deduced from my limited experience.
 The first horse I ever owned contracted an inflamation of the liming membrane of the eye, from exposure in severe winter weather, and the action of the reflected rays of the sun when the ground was covered with snow.
 Every one who witnessed the progress of the film which rendered his vision hourly more obscure, insisted on the immediate and free application of burnt alum.
 The remedy was tried, persisted in, and in a fortnight the animal was stone blind.
-I reflected afterwards how injudiciously I had acted in vielding to current opinions when they were opposed to the principles of nature.
-Here was a horse, affected with an acuta disease of a sensitive tissue, due in a great measure to a constitutional affection; vet treated as though the part was destitute of vitality, and without any reference to the state of the general system Under different circumstances the appli cation of burnt alum would doubtless have been very proper -- that is, when the condition of the affected part demanded increased action.
+I reflected afterwards how injudiciously I had acted in yielding to current opinions when they were opposed to the principles of nature.
+Here was a horse, affected with an acuta disease of a sensitive tissue, due in a great measure to a constitutional affection; vet treated as though the part was destitute of vitality, and without any reference to the state of the general system.
+Under different circumstances the application of burnt alum would doubtless have been very proper-that is, when the condition of the affected part demanded increased action.
 But the case was just

-I last winter had a horse affected in manner precisely similar, and received identically the same advice from those around me, I determined, however, to act in accordance with my professional judgment.
-After proper depletion, therefore, the local inflamation was combated by cold applications (Solution of Sugar of Lead. &c.) and the use of necessary precautions to prevent irritation from excessive light.
-The active inflamation subdued, the film, which consists of a secret tion of fluid within, and the thickening bi the junctiva, or membrahe covering the ter, applied by means of a camel's hair pencil.
+I last winter had a horse affected in a manner precisely similar, and received identically the same advice from those around me, I determined, however, to act in accordance with my professional judgment.
+After proper depletion, therefore, the local inflamation was combated by cold applications (Solution of Sugar o Lead, &c.) and the use of necessary precautions to prevent irritation from excessive light.
+The active inflamation subdued, the film, which consists of a secret tion of fluid within, and the thickening of the junctiva, or membrahe covering the eve, was easily removed by a solution of lunar caustic, 10 grs. to the ounce of water, applied by means of a camel's hair pencil.
 The recovery within a fortnight was complete.